 Falmouth, Mass.
 First Congregational Church

 The First Congregational Church of Falmouth began as an offshoot of an early congregational church located in nearby Barnstable, Mass.
 This Fallmouth branch was initially ministered to by a layman, Jonathan Dunham, and also lacked a meeting house until 1700.
 In 1708, twenty years after the town of Falmouth was incorporated, the First Congregational Church of Falmouth was officially gathered as its own distinct body.

 These records primarily document the admissions of new members, marriages, and baptisms which took place at First Church.
-Also included are records of church meetings and, to a lesser extent, records of correspondence regarding the call of their new minister, Rev. Isaac Mann, in 1780.
+Also included are records of church meetings and, to a lesser extent, records of correspondence regarding the call of their new minister, Rev. Isaiah Mann, in 1780.

 A full transcription of this volume is available.